Work is just something I do between bike rides / feed / comments feed /

 I was the Good Samaritan yesterday.
 I made myself late (ahem, later) for work by stopping to help another cyclist who had a flat tyre.
-She had no patch kit, no tyre levers, no spare tube, no pump, no clue how to fix the problem—a dirty big nail hanging out of her tyre.
+She had no patch kit, no tyre levers, no spare tube, no pump, no clue how to fix the problem—and a big rusty nail hanging out of her tyre.

 The funny thing is that she told me that she’d had a few flats in the last few weeks and the she’d been “meaning to get one of those” (that is, a patch kit).
 She also had an odd theory that having had a few flats, that she’d had her turn and now she’d be in the clear for awhile.